ldn-softdev/jtc/User Guide.md

 3.14
 bash $
 ```
-NOTE: _the option notation `-qq` will not engulf a single notation `-q`, if both behaviors are required the both variants have
+NOTE: _the option notation `-qq` will not engulf a single notation `-q`, if both behaviors are required then both variants have
 to be specified (e.g. `jtc -q -qq`, or `jtc -qqq`)_

 ### Stringifying JSON